Ademan/rust-musig-psbt/README.md

   - If authentication is added, signatures should also commit to the "signing session" they are participating in case of previous failed rounds, to prevent replays
   - Might be required if there is not a central coordinator
 - Should the aggnonce be encodable in the PSBT as an optimization when there is a central coordinator?
 (KISS for now)
-- Should this proposal define anything related to descriptors?
 - Future proofing for signature adaptors?

 # Warning